Skip to main content

 Intermediate

-Moving beyond the foundational understanding of hormonal systems, we can now examine specific and their mechanisms of action in restoring balance and supporting cardiovascular health.
+Moving beyond the foundational understanding of hormonal systems, we can now examine specific clinical protocols and their mechanisms of action in restoring balance and supporting cardiovascular health.
 The body’s intricate communication pathways, when disrupted, can manifest in symptoms that extend to the heart.
 Addressing these imbalances requires a precise, evidence-based approach, tailored to the individual’s unique biochemical profile.

 Thyroid Hormone Optimization and Cardiac Function